JustAct: A Framework for Auditable Multi-Agent Systems Regulated by Inter-Organisational Policies: Background

 \item Term $a = b$ denotes \textbf{Leibniz equality} between terms $a$ and $b$, meaning that $a$ and $b$ are indistinguishable and interchangeable under evaluation.
-But $a = b$ is just a proposition which is not necessarily true until some proof $v : a = b$ is available.
+But like any other proposition, $a = b$ is not necessarily true until some proof $H : a = b$ is available.
 Take care not to confuse $\coloneqq$ (definitional equality) with $=$, although $a \coloneqq b$ implies $a = b$.

 \item \textbf{Parameter} $p: T$ fixes an arbitrary term $p$ of type $T$ without yet providing it a definition.
 In the meanwhile, all results in terms of $p$ treat it as arbitrary, necessarily holding regardless of how $p$ is ultimately defined.
 From another perspective, every definition using $p$ is preceded by the implicit quantification: $\forall(p: T)$.
-The parameters in \Cref{sec:framework} separate our generic framework from our specific implementation and case study in \Cref{sec:slick,sec:impl,sec:case_study}.

-\item \textbf{Theorems} are noteworthy propositions that we have proven.
-If necessary, we supplement a theorem with natural language explaining the idea behind its proof, but the proof itself is omitted from the article, yet available in the Rocq supplement, for the reader's scrutiny. \Eg, finding $P: \mathit{even}(4)$ proves $\mathit{even}(4)$ and makes $P$ a theorem, although we would only show `Theorem: $\mathit{even}(4)$' in the article.
-Note how theorems are like parameters in that we treat them as opaque, but recall the key difference: parameters are (as yet) undefined!
+We call JustAct a \textit{specification} because it contains parameters which impede the application of functions and normalisation of values.
+But as \Cref{sec:slick,sec:impl} fill its parameters, JustAct is refined toward some \textit{implementation}, an executable Rocq program which satisfies the specification by construction.

+\item \textbf{Theorems} are propositions whose proofs we have defined, but we have omitted them from the article for brevity.
+They are included in the Rocq supplement for scrutiny.

+Note that this makes theorems and parameters appear similar in our article; their terms are treated as defined, but not shown.
+But bear the key difference in mind: theorems have unique definitions that are just omitted, while parameters have no unique definitions (yet).